 The Cutlass show car was not GM’s prettiest design, but it was quite racy, something that could not be said of contemporary Oldsmobiles.
-The original Olds Rocket Eighty-Eight of 1949-1950 had been the darling of hot rodders and stock car racers, even winning the first Carrera Panamericana rally, but since then, Olds had succumbed to middle-age spread.
-By the late fifties, the Oldsmobile brand was most easily defined by what it was not: it was not as sporty as the new Pontiacs, as posh as a Buick, or as prestigious as a Cadillac.
-It was a big, soft, conservative car, aimed at middle-class buyers with little interest in performance or ostentation.
+The original Olds Rocket Eighty-Eight of 1949-1950 had been the darling of hot-rodders and stock car racers, even winning the first Carrera Panamericana rally, but since then, Olds had succumbed to middle-age spread.
+By the late fifties, the Oldsmobile brand was most easily defined by what it was not: not as sporty as the new Pontiacs, as posh as a Buick, or as prestigious as a Cadillac.
+An Oldsmobile was a big, soft, conservative car, aimed at middle-class buyers with little interest in performance or ostentation.

 GM’S SENIOR COMPACTS

-In the late fifties, the United States suffered a short but severe recession, beginning in the fall of 1957.
+In the late fifties, the United States suffered a short but severe recession that began in the fall of 1957.
 Auto sales were hit hard, particularly middle-class brands like Buick and Oldsmobile.
 Many buyers turned to compact imports; Volkswagen sales rose to more than 120,000 units in 1958, causing considerable alarm in Detroit.

 In response to the recession, General Motors decided to invest heavily in compact cars.
-The first would be the Chevrolet Corvair, followed a year later by a line of “senior compacts” from Pontiac, Oldsmobile, and Buick.
-All would share a new unibody shell, known internally as the Y-body, and a new 215 cu. in.
+The first would be the Chevrolet Corvair, followed a year later by a line of “Senior Compacts” from Pontiac, Oldsmobile, and Buick.
+All would share a new unitized body shell, known internally as the Y-body, and a new 215 cu. in.
 (3,528 cc) aluminum V8, co-developed by Buick and Oldsmobile.